supertokens/supertokens-ai/README.md

 - When showing the answer, also show the link to the documentation page where the answer is found.
 - Add intercom chat and github issues as a source of knowledge as well.
 - If an existing discord thread is updated after it has already been indexed, then the next time we update the knowledge base, it doesn't pick it up from there.
-- Add documentation links to answers
+- Add documentation links to answers.
+- When it's suggesting code snippets, run it through the docs type checking and keep iterating on it until the type errors are fixed.